 Relying on humans (your web developer generally) to manually respond to DDoS attacks is not ideal.
 You need automated rules in place to ensure that your website is protected.
 Cloudflare will help you to prevent and mitigate DDoS attacks like this one below, performed on a small independent real estate business whereby the attacker used compromised servers from around the world to flood this website with significant levels of traffic for weeks on end.

-The screenshot below shows a snippet of traffic from a 12 hour period whereby 144 million requests flooded the website but were all blocked automatically by Cloudflare’s DDoS detection, Web Application Firewall (WAF) and custom firewall rules.
+The screenshot below shows a snippet of traffic from a 12 hour period whereby 144 million requests flooded the website from hundreds of servers located in countries all around the world, but were all blocked automatically by Cloudflare’s DDoS detection, Web Application Firewall (WAF) and custom firewall rules.

 Typically, DDoS attacks have been known to last for up to 72 hours.
 However, the example above lasted 3 weeks and was performed on a small independent real estate business, proving that this type of attack can happen to anyone.
 A DDoS attack can be ordered on the “dark web” for as little as $50 USD.